vimc/montagu-machine/docs/Support.md

 * [Vault](https://github.com/vimc/montagu-vault) (as Docker container)
 * [Montagu-Monitor](https://github.com/vimc/montagu-monitor)

+## Users

+* The `vagrant` user is needed to control the virtual machines - `science`, `uat`, `latest`, and the CI system.
+* The `montagu` user is used to control services that are dockerised (though these can also be controlled from fresh clones in any user's directory)

+The passwords for these users are in the vault at `/secret/support/passwords/<user>` (stored under the `value` key), but these should be unnecessary for almost all actions.

 ## Upgrading and rebooting
 ### Graceful shutdown
 Everything will shutdown gracefully on host system shutdown.
 The Vagrant VMs